-The 2017 /18 interim draw (for the first 2 weeks) is below.
-A full version will be published as soon as possible.
+The 2018 /19 interim draw will be published as soon as possible.

 As you may be aware the Queensland Government recently introduced legislation to ban smoking within 10 metres of viewing and playing areas at organised under-18 sporting events.
 The ban also applies during training and at any intervals or breaks in play.

 The coverage of the ban includes the sporting ground or playing area, the viewing area for a water sport, public seating at the grounds and any other area reserved for use by the competitors and the officials.
 This also includes a 10 metre non-smoking buffer zone from all of these locations.

 It is mandatory for junior cricketers (those under 18 years of age) to wear helmets at all times when wicket-keeping up to the stumps or batting, including when they are playing senior cricket.

 – Parents/guardians, coaches and team officials need to ensure that this playing condition is adhered to.